1ux/DCF77Decode/README.md

 #define min_BIT_0_DURATION 20000
 ```

-For external debugging of DCF77 bit strings you can use my bash scripts under Linux/Unix in the ../examples folder.
+For external debugging of DCF77 bit strings you can use my bash scripts under Linux/Unix in the ../examples folder.<br>
 If you pass such a string to dcf77_string_decode.sh you will get the decoding on the command line.
 Since it is difficult to count bits to find out what value they have (1 or 0), you can use extract_dcf77_BIT.sh

 ## Thanks to: